The Cure of Souls: the Sacraments

 The Sacrament of Baptism is offered on a regular basis for infants, children, and adults.
 Baptismal days include the Baptist of Christ, the Great Vigil of Easter, Pentecost Day, and All Saints.
 For adults seeking baptism, participation in the Catechumenate is the norm with the baptism occurring at the Easter Vigil.

 For those who have been baptized, the Sacrament of Holy Communion is celebrated throughout the week at St. Mark's.
 Partaking of our Lord's Body and Blood every Sunday, as well as on major feast days, is encouraged.
 We also encourage our parishioners to attend a weekday mass.

 The Reconciliation of Penitents - Confession

-The Sacrament of Confession, also known as the Reconciliation of a Penitent, is offered regularly throughout the year on Sundays at 8:45 am, and appointments may also be scheduled with the clergy.
+The Sacrament of Confession, also known as the Reconciliation of a Penitent, is offered regularly throughout the year on Saturdays after the morning mass, and appointments may also be scheduled with the clergy.
 Those who are intimidated by the practice, or who have never made their confession, are shepherded through the process.

 Confirmation and the Renewal of Baptismal Vows